OzairKhan1/ProJects-Portfolio/PESCO Service Automation | Streamlit Python  Bill Id Extractor/README.md

-# DataScrapper for PESCO
+# **DataScrapper for PESCO**
-Gui base fully automated Application to Extract the Customer id from account numbers for Pesco customers Step 1: Download the Zip File and Unzip it
+Gui base fully automated Application to Extract the Customer id from account numbers for Pesco customers

+**Step 1:** Download the Zip File and Unzip it

-Step 2: Double Click The Friendsy App
+**Step 2:** Double Click The Friendsy App

-Step 3: Click Launch Tool
+**Step 3:** Click Launch Tool

-Step 4: New Window will open for the installaiton of necessary packages
+**Step 4:** New Window will open for the installation of necessary packages

-Step 5: First Github will install if not available
+**Step 5:** First Github will install if not available

-Step 6: Relaunch the App, This time the python will be installed
+**Step 6:** Relaunch the App, This time the python will be installed

-Step 7: Relaunch for the 3rd time to install all the dependenceis
+**Step 7:** Relaunch for the 3rd time to install all the dependencies

-Step 8: Wait, for the installation of packages
+**Step 8:** Wait, for the installation of packages

-Step 9: Once the packages are installed.
+**Step 9:** Once the packages are installed.
 The app will open automatically in new browser window.

+---

-Note: Stable Internet Connection is required to install all the necessary packages
+**Note:** Stable Internet Connection is required to install all the necessary packages

-Warning: Be Patient for the first time.
+**Warning:** Be Patient for the first time.
 Don't cancel the installation window